Efficient shape-constrained inference for the autocovariance sequence from a reversible Markov chain: Moment least squares estimator (Moment LSE)

-First of all, we show that $\Ml$ is a closed and convex subset of $\sqs$.
-Then, since $\sqs$ is a Hilbert space equipped with the inner product $\braket{v,u} = \sum_{k\in\Z} v(k)u(k)$, we obtain by the Hilbert space projection theorem the existence and uniqueness of projections from $\ell_2(\mathbb{Z})$ to $\Ml$. \begin{prop} For $\delta \in [0,1]$, the set $\Ml$ is a closed, convex subset of $\sqs$.
-In particular, for any given vector $r\in\sqs$ and $\delta \in [0,1]$, $\Pi_\delta(r)$ exists and is unique in $\Ml$. \end{prop} Note that for any $M$, an initial input autocovariance sequence $\rinit$ satisfying \ref{cond:R1} -\ref{cond:R3} is in $\ell_2(\Z)$ since $\rinit(k)=0$ for $|k|\ge n(M)$, and therefore, the moment LSE $\Pi_\delta(\rinit)$ is well defined.
-In addition, the optimization problem \eqref{eq:opt_problem} is convex.
-The proof of Proposition \ref{prop:existence_rhat} uses the alternative characterization in Corollary \ref{cor:moment_thm_Z} of a sequence in $\mathcal{M}_\infty(\delta)$ and is deferred to Appendix \ref{pf:existence_rhat}.
+First of all, for any closed $C \subset [-1,1]$, we show that $\Mld{C}$ is a closed and convex subset of $\sqs$.
+Then, since $\sqs$ is a Hilbert space equipped with the inner product $\braket{v,u} = \sum_{k\in\Z} v(k)u(k)$, we obtain by the Hilbert space projection theorem the existence and uniqueness of projections from $\ell_2(\mathbb{Z})$ to $\Mld{C}$. \begin{prop} For any closed $C\subseteq [-1,1]$, the set $\Mld{C}$ is a closed, convex subset of $\sqs$.
+In particular, for any given vector $r\in\sqs$, $\Pi(r;C)$ exists and is unique in $\Mld{C}$. \end{prop} Note that for any $M$, an initial input autocovariance sequence $\rinit$ satisfying \ref{cond:R1} -\ref{cond:R3} is in $\ell_2(\Z)$ since $\rinit(k)=0$ for $|k|\ge n(M)$, and therefore, the moment LSE $\Pi_\delta(\rinit) = \Pi(\rinit;[-1+\delta,1-\delta])$ is well defined.
+In addition, the optimization problem \eqref{eq:momentLS} is convex.
+The proof of Proposition \ref{prop:existence_rhat} uses the alternative characterization in Corollary \ref{cor:moment_thm_Z} of an $[a,b]$-moment sequence and is deferred to Supplementary Material S4.2~\citep{berg2023efficientsuppl}.